and welcome to our German Word of the Day and today we’ll have a look at the meaning of:

-And everyone was like “oh what a let down…” and Earl Michael was like “Gotcha again suckers hahaha… “.
+And everyone was like “oh what a let down…” and the Duke goes like “Gotcha again suckers hahaha… “.

 - Das Kleid ist zwar teuer, aber ich kaufe es trotzdem.

-- The dress is expansive but I’ll get it anyway.
+- The dress is expensive but I’ll get it anyway.

 - Ich muss zwar noch ein bisschen arbeiten, aber heute abend habe ich Zeit.